This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Regular medical checkups during pregnancy while avoiding alcohol and drugs are the best ways to prevent PVL.
 There is no guarantee, as sometimes PVL can still occur even with the best prenatal care.

 In the meantime, researchers and scientists continue to research screening and testing to help better identify intrauterine infections as causes of PVL.
-The National Institute of Neurological Disorders and Stroke (NIH) states that most of the research being done regarding PVL is to prevent the condition and find better ways to treat infants diagnosed with PVL.
+Most of the research on PVL is to prevent the condition and find better ways to treat infants diagnosed with PVL.

-However, the good news is that PVL is not a progressive disease, meaning it will not worsen over time.
+However, the good news is that PVL is not progressive, meaning it will not worsen over time.

 Get Matched with a Leading Birth Injury Attorney in Your Area